 Glucose Management Indicator is an empirically determined predictor of HbA1c taken from Bergenstal et al (2018) https://care.diabetesjournals.org/content/41/11/2275.

-The summary graph is made as follows: Of every minute of the day it is determined how the glucose values were distributed over a give number of days.
+The summary graph is made as follows: Of every minute of the day it is determined how the glucose values were distributed over a given number of days.
 For example for the first minute of the day, all measurements of this minute for every day in this period are taken and it is determine under which value 50% of the values lie to get the median.
 For the 100% range, the lowest and highest values on that minute of the day in this period are taken.
 For the 90% range the values below which 5% of the values lie and the values below which 95% of the values lie is taken.
 For the 50% range the value below which 25% of the values lie and the value below which 75% of the values lie.
 This for every minute of the day.
 Thereafter these borders/lines are smoothed.

 The specific period for which these calculations are done, can be determined by setting the number of days by pressing Days and by the end position of the screen at the moment Stats in the left middle menu was touched.
 The time point of the end position of the screen is the end of the period over which these calculations are done, going back the number of days specified in Days, or 14 days by default.

-With Export in the left middle menu data can be saved in tab separated format (.tsv), thereafter you can also analyze the data whatever statistics software you like.
+With Export in the left middle menu data can be saved in tab separated format (.tsv), thereafter you can also analyze the data using whatever statistics software you like.
 In the following link is shown how you can do this using the R package Iglu. https://www.juggluco.nl/Juggluco/iglu.html

 Starting with Juggluco 4.1.0, other apps can receive glucose values from a glucose broadcast